Bachelor of Arts

 Students will receive an introduction to the role of computation and programming in the biological sciences and work with a faculty member in the Biology Department to set up an internship with a computational biology laboratory or company.
 Prerequisites: BIOL 1315/1151, BIOL 1352/1152

-BIOL 3194: Intro to Biological Research
+BIOL 3194: Introduction to Biological Research

 This course is the introductory research course for all students seeking a Bachelor of Science in Biology or Cell and Molecular Biology.
 It will offer an introduction to conducting research in the biological field.
 Emphasis will be placed on the foundations of scientific literacy, writing and presentation.
 Students will meet all Biology research faculty and hear about open projects.
 This course will also offer safety and lab proficiency training.